L.M. Whatley, Jr. and the Whatnots - Dreams That Flow / One Love Is Not Enough For Two (Whatnot 101)

 "Dreams That Flow"

-"Dreams That Flow" was recorded at the Burton Harris Recording Studio in Mount Pleasant.
+The fine "Dreams That Flow" was recorded at the Burton Harris Recording Studio in Mount Pleasant in 1963 or early 1964.
 The only thing that Burton remembered about the band was that they were from Pittsburg, Tx., which is about 12 miles south of Mt.
 Pleasant.
 It was pressed on their own "Whatnot" label by Rite (11929/11930).

 Eddie Noack - Too Hot To Handle / How Does It Feel To Be The Winner (TNT 110)